-If the planned project is of common interest13, and the nature of the investment requires, support of running cost can be applied for by the beneficiary (local governments, non-government organisations, religious organisations) support can be granted for running costs (wages, operational costs, heating, lighting etc.) in a degressive manner.
-Running costs are eligible for support if they do not exceed the following in terms of the support granted:
+If the planned project is of common interest, and the nature of the investment requires, support of running cost can be applied for by the beneficiary (local governments, non-government organisations, religious organisations) support can be granted for running costs (wages, operational costs, heating, lighting etc.).
+Running costs cannot be financed as lump sum, only costs covered by invoices can be eligible.
+The maximum support of running costs is 24 000 Euro but cannot exceed the 12% of the total support of the project.
+From the fourth year on running costs are not eligible for support.